OberholzerSM/Python-Example-Project-Iris-Flower/README.md

 </figure>

 <p align="justify">
 We can now determine the distance between the different likelihood distributions, summarized in the table below.
 As expected, for the sepal length and width the distances are rather small, making them unsuited for identifying the iris species.
 The petal length is optimal for differentiating between a setosa and the other two species, while the petal width is best suited for differentiating between a versicolor and a virginica.
-Since the distance between the versicolor and virginica distributions are always unfortunately small for all features, the major difficulty will always be to differeniate these two species.
+Since the distance between the versicolor and virginica distributions are always unfortunately small for all features, the major difficulty will always be to differentiate these two species.
 For setosa on the other hand, the distance to the other species for both the petal length and width is rather large, making it easy to identify either way.
 Hence, if one only wishes to measure a single feature per flower, the petal width should be chosen in order to best identify the species.
 </p>

 | Iris                  | Sepal Length  |  Sepal Width  |  Petal Length  |  Petal Width   |